Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Think about the training in itself.
 What do they do when it’s raining or snowing outside, but they’re supposed to go run?
 The dedicated athletes suck it up and go work in the lousy weather, because the objective is more important than going back to bed.

-Watch any sport and you'll see changes from start to finish.
-There are highs and lows along the way, which is part of the emotion that draws fans to sporting events.
+Watch any sport and you’ll see changes from start to finish.
+Highs and lows along the way are part of the emotion that draws fans to sporting events.
 Finally, the game or match comes to an end.
-Win or lose, there's an emotional element to it.
+Win or lose, there’s an emotional element to it.
 The athlete still has a body full of endorphins that keep them moving.

-When those endorphins wear off, it's time to wind-down or collapse.
-That's part of the story, too.
-Maybe all the fans are gone, but they have to process the end of their journey.
+When those endorphins wear off, it’s time to wind-down or collapse.
+That’s part of the story, too.
+Maybe all the fans are gone, but they must process their journey’s end.

-Those elements need to be part of my portfolio to truly tell a story.
+Those elements must be part of my portfolio to truly tell a story.